knative/docs/docs/serving/configuration/config-defaults.md

 {% raw %}

-The `container-concurrency-max-limit` is an Operator setting that disables arbitrary large concurrency values, or autoscaling targets, for individual revisions.
+The `container-concurrency-max-limit` setting disables arbitrary large concurrency values, or autoscaling targets, for individual revisions.
 The `container-concurrency` default setting must be at or below this value.
 The value of the `container-concurrency-max-limit` setting must be greater than 1.

 !!! note
     Even with this set, a user can choose a `containerConcurrency` value of zero (unbounded), unless `allow-container-concurrency-zero` is set to `"false"`.